 - Novellas, up to 100 pages in length, $350

 - Short story collections, up to 180 pages in length, $475

 - Novels, up to 300 pages in length, $725

-All manuscripts should be double spaced and formatted in 12-point font.
+All manuscripts should be double spaced and formatted in 12-point font with standard margins.